dmorse/pscfpp/README.md

 ## Command line usage

-PSCF is a package containing three different SCFT programs (pscf_fd, pscf_pc, and pscf_pg) that designed for different geometries, using different algorithms or different computer hardware.
+PSCF is a package containing three different SCFT programs (pscf_fd, pscf_pc, and pscf_pg) that are designed for different geometries, using different algorithms or different computer hardware.
 To perform a calculation, Each of these programs must read a parameter file and a command file.
-The parameter file, which is processed first, is a fixed-format file that contains parameters required to describe the physical system of interest and initialize the program before performing any computation.
+The parameter file, which is processed first, is a fixed format file that contains parameters required to describe the physical system of interest and initialize the program before performing any computation.
 The command file is a script that contains a sequence of commands that are read and executed in the order that they appear.
 Contents and syntax for PSCF parameter and commands files are discussed in Sec.
 3 of the web manual.

-The command file usually contains names of input and output field data files as arguments to commands that read or write these files.
+The command file usually contains the names of several input and output field data files as arguments to commands that read or write these files.
-Specifically, commands for a standard SCFT calculation normally specify the name of a file that contains an initial guess for monomer chemical potential fields, and names of files to which final chemical potential and monomer concentration fields should be written.
+Specifically, a command file to perform either a standard SCFT calculation or an FTMC simulation usually contains a command to read a specific file that contains an initial guess for the monomer chemical potential fields.
+A command file for an SCFT calculation normally also contains commands that write final chemical potential and monomer concentration fields to specific files.

-The usual command line syntax for invoking pscf_fd is
+The usual command line syntax for invoking the pscf_fd program for one-dimensional SCFT programs is
 ```
 pscf_fd -e -p param -c command
 ```